whiteeagle44/angular-address-book/README.md

 - Use Angular modules to compartmentalise our code
 - Use routing to seperate our components into different pages
-- Use template driven forms to valid user input
+- Use Reactive Forms to validate user input

 ## Setup